Twitter Hides Trump's Tweet About Minneapolis, Saying It Glorifies Violence

 ....These THUGS are dishonoring the memory of George Floyd, and I won’t let that happen.
 Just spoke to Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!— Donald J. Trump (@realDonaldTrump) May 29, 2020

+The phrase "when the looting starts, the shooting starts" was used in December 1967 remarks from then-Miami police Chief Walter Headley.
+Headley was discussing his efforts to cut crime in the Florida city, with the message "aimed at young Negro males, from 15 to 21," according to the Miami Herald.

-Twitter hid the second of those messages with a warning but added that it "has determined that it may be in the public's interest for the Tweet to remain accessible."
+Twitter hid the second of Trump's messages with a warning but added it "has determined that it may be in the public's interest for the Tweet to remain accessible."

 We have placed a public interest notice on this Tweet from @realdonaldtrump. https://t.co/6RHX56G2zt— Twitter Comms (@TwitterComms) May 29, 2020